Mní Tȟo Wakpála

 The Blue Water Massacre Reconciliation

-This return is made possible through a respectful partnership with NMNH Ethical Returns and the Shared Stewardship Program, supporting the repatriation of the Warren Collection known as "Belongings" back from the Smithsonian Institution to the Wakíŋaŋ Čík’ala and Sičháŋǧu Tióšpaye and communities.
+This homecoming was made possible through a respectful partnership with the Smithsonian Institution's NMNH Ethical Returns and Shared Stewardship Program, returning the Warren Collection — known simply as "Belongings" — to the people from whom they were taken.

-We are planning the Mní Thó Wákpalá Memorial Garden near the massacre site—a living memorial to remember and educate about the Wakíŋaŋ Čík’ala and Sičháŋǧu Tióšpaye communities’ enduring spirit.
-By honoring this living history, we foster cultural understanding, challenge outdated narratives, and create space for healing and collective remembrance.
+We are also planning the Mní Thó Wákpalá Memorial Garden near the massacre site — a living memorial dedicated to the enduring spirit of the Wakíŋyaŋ Čík'ala and Sičháŋǧu Tióšpaye communities.
+By honoring this living history, we challenge outdated narratives, deepen cultural understanding, and create a lasting space for healing and collective remembrance.

 Executive Director Phillip Little Thunder prays at Blue Water Creek Massacre Site (2024)